Oak Trees and Acorns Childcare

 Early Learning

-The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
+The Early Years Foundation Stage (EYFS) sets the standards for children's learning, development and care from birth to 5 years old.
 All Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

 Learn more